 Terms of Usage:

-The William Jang, PLLC, explicitly does not guarantee that any of the information available on this website is either complete or correct.
-As such, the William Jang, PLLC, expressly disclaims any and all liability of any actions pursued based off of the contents of this website.
+The Law Office of William Jang, PLLC, explicitly does not guarantee that any of the information available on this website is either complete or correct.
+As such, the Law Office of William Jang, PLLC, expressly disclaims any and all liability of any actions pursued based off of the contents of this website.

 Critically, we remind you that any electronic communications—including e-mails—may be unsecure and, therefore, not confidential.
 With that in mind, we strongly advise that you do not send our offices any information that you consider confidential and/or sensitive.
 As such, we will not treat any e-mail communication as either confidential or privileged.